idfubar/AV102/week3/pair_programming.md

 but that's made up for because you just get ... higher quality code ... that down the line there's less ... bugs to fix; there's less issues to address; actually it reminds me something I was going to mention ...
-I mean you could say" "right, about this truck number, ah yes, well if the person had written fantastic documentation that explained exactly what they were doing
+I mean you could say, "Right, about this truck number, ah yes, well if the person had written fantastic documentation that explained exactly what they were doing